When it comes to self-defense rounds, two of the most prominent options in the industry are Federal HST…

-Magtech has done a good job of quietly becoming a very popular, good quality brand.
+Magtech has done a good job of quietly becoming a very popular, good-quality brand.
 Distributed in the U.S. from Minnesota, Magtech ammunition is manufactured in Brazil, it shares the same parent company as the Czech Republic popular brand Sellier & Bellot.

 Federal American Eagle 9mm 115 Grain FMJ

 Exiting the muzzle at 1,180ft/s with 356 ft/lbs of energy, this is a good candidate to hone your skills as a marksman.
 Also, this is a fine candidate to use in a carbine for pest control.
-Cheaper than .223 ball ammo (and much more quiet) but with much more punch than a .22lr, 9mm carbines are a great bridge carbine for the homestead and this round is about perfect for the role.
+Cheaper than .223 ball ammo (and much quieter) but with much more punch than a .22lr, 9mm carbines are a great bridge carbine for the homestead and this round is about perfect for the role.

 Best 9mm Range Training Ammo

-Don’t confuse these for plinking cartridges; yes, you could use these for the job but these are higher end cartridges intended for serious range training.
+Don’t confuse these for plinking cartridges; yes, you could use these for the job but these are higher-end cartridges intended for serious range training.

 Federal American Eagle Non-Toxic 9mm 124 Grain TMJ

 Tailored specifically for the indoor range crowd, American Eagle 124gr total metal jacket is fully encapsulated in copper with a reduced-lead bullet.
 To further reduce the hazard of lead exposure, the primer is free of toxic metals.
-The 124gr slug is designed to mimic self-defense loads so your can ensure your range time is practical and useful for real-world environments.
+The 124gr slug is designed to mimic self-defense loads so you can ensure your range time is practical and useful for real-world environments.

 Winchester Super-X WinClean 9mm 115 Grain BEB

 Winchester counters with the Super-X WinClean brass enclosed base (BEB), which they happen to offer in all three popular 9mm weights.
 Rather than the copper casing of the America Eagle TMJ, Winchester opts for a full brass coating.
-This produces a muzzle velocity of nearly 1,200ft/s from a four inch barrel, typical of 9mm ball ammo of this size.
+This produces a muzzle velocity of nearly 1,200ft/s from a four-inch barrel, typical of 9mm ball ammo of this size.